AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 #### Removing Vouchers - Classic UI {#removing-vouchers-classic-ui}

-In order to make a voucher unavailable to customers, you can either:
+To make a voucher unavailable to customers, you can either:

-* Deactivate the voucher - it will remain available on the author environment so you can re-activate it at a later time.
+* Deactivate the voucher - it remains available on the author environment so you can reactivate it later.
 * Delete it completely.

 Both actions can be done from the **Websites** console.